(~kqr) a@xkqr.org *

 Side duties include reliability engineering, data analysis, system architecture, leading continuous improvement of development processes, hosting training sessions with the team, and mentoring junior coworkers.

-- Test Automation Engineer Ericsson May 2017–Aug.
+Test Automation Engineer Ericsson March 2017–Aug.
 2017

-- Software Developer AGoodId Sept.
+Software Developer AGoodId Sept.
 2014–Aug.
 2016 Jan.
 2017

 Built and improved web systems, maintaining both the current and legacy versions of the in-house cms.
 Projects include developing a complete digital application process for Beckmans College of Design as well as creating a searchable public web interface to the grant database of Stiftelsen Lantbruksforskning.